scale-lab/OpenPhySyn/external/doctest/README.md

 [This table](https://github.com/martinmoene/catch-lest-other-comparison) compares **doctest** / [**Catch**](https://github.com/catchorg/Catch2) / [**lest**](https://github.com/martinmoene/lest) which are all very similar.

-Checkout the [**CppCon 2017 talk**](https://cppcon2017.sched.com/event/BgsI/mix-tests-and-production-code-with-doctest-implementing-and-using-the-fastest-modern-c-testing-framework) on [**YouTube**](https://www.youtube.com/watch?v=eH1CxEC29l8) to get a better understanding of how the framework works and read about how to use it in [**the article**](https://accu.org/var/uploads/journals/Overload137.pdf) of the february edition of ACCU Overload 2017!
+Checkout the [**CppCon 2017 talk**](https://cppcon2017.sched.com/event/BgsI/mix-tests-and-production-code-with-doctest-implementing-and-using-the-fastest-modern-c-testing-framework) on [**YouTube**](https://www.youtube.com/watch?v=eH1CxEC29l8) to get a better understanding of how the framework works and read about how to use it in [**the JetBrains article**](https://blog.jetbrains.com/rscpp/better-ways-testing-with-doctest/) - highlighting the unique aspects of the framework!
+On a short description on how to use the framework along production code you could refer to [**this GitHub issue**](https://github.com/onqtam/doctest/issues/252).
+There is also an [**older article**](https://accu.org/var/uploads/journals/Overload137.pdf) in the february edition of ACCU Overload 2017.

 [![CppCon 2017 talk about doctest on youtube](scripts/data/youtube-cppcon-talk-thumbnail.png)](https://www.youtube.com/watch?v=eH1CxEC29l8)